-We would like to congratulate the Government on setting up a TWG with direct input from the private sector.
-As part of our wider Business New Zealand family, we strongly supported the 2009/2010 Tax Working Group and since then have advocated for another broad examination of New Zealand's tax system, particularly in regard to recent international pressures and settings.
+First, BusinessNZ would like to congratulate the Government on setting up a TWG with direct input from the private sector.
+We strongly supported the 2009/2010 Tax Working Group and since then have advocated for another broad examination of New Zealand's tax system, particularly in regard to recent international pressures and settings.